 FICO® Score Scale: 670-739

-Though typically considered to be above average, the “good” category under the FICO model actually contains the average FICO Score of 695, a little below the middle of the 670 to 739 range.
-It is also the range where most people actually fall, with 21.5% of people having “good” credit.
+Though typically considered to be above average, the “good” category under the FICO model actually contains the average FICO Score of 714.
+It is also the range where most people fall, with 69% of Americans having a score of 670 or higher.

-In the VantageScore 3.0 model, payment history is the most important factor, so maintaining “good” or better credit will rely largely on making on-time payments every month.
+In the VantageScore 4.0 model, payment history is the most important factor, so maintaining good or better credit will rely largely on making on-time payments every month.
 Maintaining old accounts in good standing will also help you reach a healthy VantageScore credit score.

 “Fair” or “Average” Credit Score Range

-Those who fall into the ranges for “fair” (sometimes called “average”) credit range may have some faults in their credit history but no major delinquencies.
-Many lenders will approve applicants with “fair” credit but borrowers will be unlikely to see very competitive interest rates.
+Those who fall into the ranges for “fair” (sometimes called “average”) credit may have some faults in their credit history but no major delinquencies.
+Many lenders will approve applicants with fair credit but borrowers will be unlikely to see the best interest rate offers.

 FICO® Score Scale: 580-669

-Those scores falling between 580 to 669 are considered to be “fair” on the FICO scale.
-Though the average FICO Score is actually above this range, more than 20% of people still fall into this category.
+Scores that fall between 580 to 669 are considered to be “fair” on the FICO scale.
+Though the average FICO Score is actually above this range, about 17% of people still fall into this category.

-VantageScore’s “fair” or “average” range of 650 to 699 is one of the most populous with 18.3% of people falling into that credit score range.
-It also earns its name, as it houses the average VantageScore of 673.
+VantageScore’s “fair” or “average” range of 601 to 660 is its least populous, with 17.6% of people falling into that credit score range.

 FICO® Score Scale: 300-579